 - If a youth is committed to the Department of Corrections and Rehabilitation, Division of Juvenile Facilities, then the juvenile court can retain jurisdiction over youth until age 23 or after a two year period of control, whichever happens later, provided that the offense alleged to have been committed occurred before the youth turned 18, Cal.
 Welf. & Inst.
 Code § 607(g)(1);

-- If a youth is committed to a state hospital or public/private mental health facility for certain offenses, the court may retain jurisdiction until the offender’s 25th birthday, unless the court that committed that person finds that his or her sanity has been restored.
+- If a youth is committed to a state hospital or public/private mental health facility for certain offenses, the court may retain jurisdiction until the youth’s 25th birthday, unless the court that committed that person finds that his or her sanity has been restored.
 Cal.
 Welf. & Inst.
 Code § 607(d).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
 California has three ways that youth can be prosecuted as adults:

-- Discretionary judicial waiver: The juvenile court has original jurisdiction over most juvenile cases, but in certain delineated cases where the child is either at least 14 years old and has allegedly committed listed offense or is at least16 years old and alleged to have committed a felony offense, the state may request that the juvenile court transfer jurisdiction to adult criminal court.
+- Discretionary judicial waiver: The juvenile court has original jurisdiction over most juvenile cases, but in certain delineated cases where the youth is either at least 14 years old and has allegedly committed listed offense or is at least16 years old and alleged to have committed a felony offense, the state may request that the juvenile court transfer jurisdiction to adult criminal court.
 The juvenile court must conduct a hearing and consider statutorily listed factors to determine whether to transfer jurisdiction.
 Cal.
 Welf. & Inst.
 Code § 707(a); Cal.
 R. Ct.
 5.766(a).